Vice President for Economic Development

 Carter Wells leads Economic Development at HudsonAlpha with the founders’ vision of innovation, collaboration and impact, at the forefront of mind.

-HudsonAlpha’s Economic Development mission is driven by the overarching goals of growing the biotech presence on the Institute’s campus and throughout north Alabama; leveraging the HudsonAlpha ecosystem for entrepreneurs, start-up companies and small businesses; creating opportunities for collaboration and for genomic services; and generating economic impact to local, state and regional stakeholders.
+HudsonAlpha’s Economic Development mission is driven by the overarching goals of growing the biotech presence on the Institute’s campus and throughout north Alabama; leveraging the HudsonAlpha ecosystem for entrepreneurs, start-up companies and small businesses; and generating economic impact to local, state and regional stakeholders.

 Wells and the Economic Development team work to recruit companies for expansion and relocation; encourage and support entrepreneurs to start and grow biotech companies; connect talented and driven people for collaboration; and find proven and creative ways to overcome barriers to success for HudsonAlpha associate companies.

 Wells builds and strengthens relationships with local, state, and federal government officials and community leaders to highlight the benefits of HudsonAlpha’s economic development mission.
-In addition to these responsibilities, Wells directs the Business Development efforts and the work of the Operations team at HudsonAlpha.
+In addition to these responsibilities, Wells directs the work of the Operations team at HudsonAlpha.

 Today, over 1000 people work on the HudsonAlpha campus, which is home to the Institute’s non-profit genomic research laboratories and more than 45 biotech companies.